outlierbio/igv-server/README.md

 practice.

 Set the S3 bucket as an environment variable:

 ```
 $ export S3_BUCKET=my-bucket
 ```

+Make sure your AWS credentials are configured in a way that `boto3` can find them.

 ### Database configuration
 The second requirement is a metadata database with experiments and samples,